 As is the case whenever we discuss the AirPods Pro, I implore you to only buy them if you have an iPhone.
 Otherwise, you’ll miss out on a lot of the features that make these pricey buds worth over $200.
 They are a very good pair of true wireless noise cancelling earbuds with nice sound quality and effective ANC, but so are the Samsung Galaxy Buds Pro.

-In a similar way, however, the Galaxy Buds Pro are only fully suited to those with Samsung Galaxy devices.
+Similar to how the AirPods Pro are only really suited to iPhone users, the Galaxy Buds Pro are only fully suited to those with Samsung Galaxy devices.
 Their exclusivity is slightly less extreme, however, because their companion app provides access to the majority of its features to anybody with a smartphone.